10 Signs Your Magazine’s Design Needs Help

 Readability is one of the most important aspects of any magazine.
 Great content doesn’t mean anything if it’s not readable.
 Even the best content will be skimmed over if your reader struggles too much trying to read it.

 Take a long, hard look at the readability of your magazine; is your lettering blurry?
-Maybe the fonts aren’t suitable for long text flow.
-Perhaps your publication suffers from poor density.
+Maybe the fonts aren’t suitable for long text flow, making the magazine look boring and unengaging.
+Perhaps your publication suffers from poor density, which can also contribute to a boring appearance.
 Even your text’s color can impact readability if the background is wrong.
-Even the background color itself can cause poor readability.
+Even the background color itself can cause poor readability, so it helps to understand core magazine design and layout terminology when evaluating your choices.

 Take a glance at your magazine’s layout.
 This is supposed to be clear.
 Hierarchy shows how to read your text content.
 There must be some contrast between headers and body text, whether it’s blocks, boxes, or coloration.
 Something must define the order.
 While you can try to accomplish this via fonts alone, be aware that too many fonts can make for busy layouts and could scare readers away from otherwise good content.